 AMBS has undertaken additional research to verify the findings of the EIS AARD with regard to the likely archaeological potential at the site.
 The research included analysis of historic maps and plans and other primary sources as well as the preliminary results of the Barangaroo TSE archaeological excavations.
 The archaeological potential of the site has been further refined in the Archaeological Method Statements for historical and Aboriginal archaeology.
 The scope of archaeological investigations will be determined by the final design and impacts for the COP works.
-Archaeological testing prior to the works is recommended to establish the depth and integrity of the archaeology, followed by open area salvage excavation where impacts will occur.
-The historical Archaeological Method Statement includes additional research and an appropriate strategy for managing the archaeological resources, in accordance with the likely significance, integrity and research potential.
+Archaeological testing prior to the works is recommended to establish the depth and integrity of the archaeological Method Statement includes additional research and an appropriate strategy for managing the archaeological resources, in accordance with the likely significance, integrity and research potential.
 The method statement includes research questions and a research design to guide the archaeological methodology.